-The trigone is a triangular area in the lower bladder.
+The trigone is a part of the lower bladder.
 Trigonitis is inflammation of this area.

 |Copyright © Nucleus Medical Media, Inc.|

-It is not clear why these cells change in some people and not others, but the change may be stimulated by:
+Trigonitis is caused by a change in cells of this area.
+It is not clear why this happens in some people and not others.
+The change may be related to:

 - Bladder irritation